-If a college Graduate Director grants a petition for a first extension, she/he must specify an extension period, which is not to run beyond the following deadlines:
+If a College Graduate Director grants a petition for a first extension, she/he must specify an extension period, which is not to run beyond the following deadlines:

-April 12, 2019 Fall session (Y, H) courses

-August 12, 2019 Fall/Winter session (Y) and Winter session (Y, H) courses

-December 13, 2019 Summer session courses
+April 9, 2020 Fall session (F) courses August 12, 2020 Fall/Winter session (Y) and Winter session (S) courses December 18, 2020 Summer session courses (F or S)

-A college Graduate Director may grant a continuation of an extension that is already in place provided that it does not extend the total period of the extension beyond the foregoing deadlines.
+A College Graduate Director may grant a continuation of an extension that is already in place provided that it does not extend the total period of the extension beyond the foregoing deadlines.

-Extensions beyond these deadlines will require the approval of both the college Graduate Director and the GCTS Coordinator.
+Extensions beyond these deadlines will require the approval of both the College Graduate Director and the GCTS.
 Requests for extensions beyond these deadlines must be submitted before the expiry of the previous extension or the last day to submit signed approval requests for the subsequent semester (published at www.tst.edu), whichever is earlier.